jawaidiqbal10/ietf-draft-ai-security-events/draft-iqbal-rosomakho-ai-security-events-00.md

 Limited duration: 28-minute observation window
-Known agent type: Cursor IDE; other AI agents may exhibit different signatures No false negative analysis: Ground truth not available for comparison Geographic specificity: Egypt-to-US flows; other regions may differ
+Known agent type: Cursor IDE; other AI agents may exhibit different signatures No false negative analysis: Ground truth not available for comparison Geographic specificity: United States traffic flows; other regions may differ

 Despite these limitations, validation demonstrates the specification addresses an observable, real-world security gap with implementable detection methods.